minhnt02/My-Phishing-Case-3/README.md

 ## VII.
 Conclusion
 During the deployment process, I faced many challenges, and things only started to improve when I reached out for help from my team (thank you, Lee Nguyen and hieudm25).

-This was a tough case—from the target to the requirements—but in the end, the campaign was still successful.
+This was a tough case from the target to the requirements but in the end, the campaign was still successful.

-Lessons learned: Even the strongest cybersecurity organizations have one unfixable weakness—human nature.
+Lessons learned: Even the strongest cybersecurity organizations have one unfixable weakness - human nature.
 And the power of teamwork and imagination is truly terrifying.